UP-RS-ESP/DEM-KZP/README.md

-# DEM-KPP
+# DEM-KZP
-Digital Elevation Model (DEM) and KnickPointPicker (KPP) processing
+Digital Elevation Model (DEM) and KnickZone Picker (KZP) processing

-Code developed by Al Neely and Bodo Bookhagen 10/12/2015, significantly modified March-May 2016
+Code developed by Al Neely and Bodo Bookhagen 10/12/2015, significantly modified March-May 2016, and May 2017

-The code has been tested with Matlab R2012b, R2014b and R2015b.
+The code has been tested with Matlab R2012b, R2014b and R2015b, R2016b, R2017a.
 It requires the Statistical Toolbox, the Topotoolbox, and export_fig (see below).
 If the Curve Fitting
 Toolbox is available, it will be used (_smooth_).
 If no Curve Fitting